 Therapists can conduct online therapy sessions with their patients using audio and video calls.
 Some people also prefer to get in touch with their therapist through text messages.

-As the world has started relying on the internet, online therapy has become a new talk of the town especially in these hard times of global pandemic where people are practising strict social-distancing measures in order to contain the virus.
+As the world has started relying on the internet, online therapy has become a new talk of the town especially in these hard times of global pandemic where people are practicing strict social-distancing measures in order to contain the virus.

 So, is online therapy really effective as it is advertised on a social media platform and online forums?